-Her photojournalism and nature photography have been featured in Black and White Magazine (www.bandwmag.com), winning two Single Image Awards in 2017, including one People's Choice Award.
-Her image of a young hula dancer at the East Maui Taro Festival took first place in the 2016 Hana Festivals of Aloha Photography Competition.
+Her photojournalism and nature photography have been featured in Black and White Magazine, winning two Single Image Awards in 2017, including one People's Choice Award.
+She was a finalist at the 2017 SIPA (Siena International Photo Award) contest in Italy with her image of a Samburu, Kenya, warrior.
+Her image of a young Hawaiian hula dancer at the East Maui Taro Festival took 1st place in the 2016 Hana Festivals of Aloha Photography Competition.

-For seven years, Kirsten edited books on culture and counterculture for Hawaii publishers Island Heritage, Inner Ocean, and Bess Press.
-In 2008, she wrote Preserving Paradise: Opportunities in Volunteering for Hawaii's Environment (Island Heritage)—in 2009, it won a national merit award for "Best Travel Guide" from the North American Travel Journalists Association.
+Kirsten has also edited over 70 books for Hawaii publishers Island Heritage, Inner Ocean, and Bess Press on culture and counterculture.
+In 2008, she wrote Preserving Paradise: Opportunities in Volunteering for Hawaii's Environment (Island Heritage)—in 2009, it won a national merit award for "Best Travel Guide" from the North American Travel Journalists Association (NATJA).

 Kirsten has an incurable case of wanderlust.
 It has taken her from Lisbon to Ubud, Papeete to Cusco, Havana to Marrakech.
-She has studied flamenco in southern Spain, obsessed over street photography in New Orleans, hand pounded curry paste in the garage of a Thai chef in Chiang Mai.
+She has studied flamenco in southern Spain, raced after street imagery in New Orleans, hand-pounded curry paste in the garage of a Thai chef in Chiang Mai.
 She is planning her next adventure as you read this.